mariabaldeon/DistilIQA/README.md

 # Preprocessing
 For the LDCT and Projection dataset you have to first create the images at different doses, and calculate the groundtruth score for each.
 To perform the preprocessing run:
 ```
-nohup python3 main.py --task train &
+nohup python3 main.py --task preprocessing &
 ```
 The code assumes the chest dataset is located in Datasets/LDCTProjection .
 If it is in another directory, specify the path using the --dataLDCT argument.
+The images at different doses will be saved at that directory.
+The code outputs json files with the path and ground truth score to each image.
 In the preprocessing folder you can find the specific images used for training and testing.
 # Training
 To carry out the training run:
 ```